-The Competition and Markets Authority (CMA) has launched an in-depth market investigation into the funerals sector.
+The current stage of the Competition and Markets Authority (CMA) in-depth market investigation into the funerals sector has been extended for six months as a result of the coronavirus outbreak.

 Following publication of its interim report in November 2018, the CMA consulted on whether to progress to a market investigation.
 Having carefully considered the consultation responses, the vast majority of which were supportive of the proposal, the CMA remains concerned about the effectiveness of competition in the funerals sector and will therefore carry out an in-depth market investigation.
 The investigation will focus on the supply of services by funeral directors and the supply of crematoria services.